-(B) require the establishment of secure controls for data retrieval and query reports by Participant regulatory staff [and the Commission]; and
+(B) require the establishment of secure controls for data retrieval and query reports by Participant regulatory staff; and

 (C) otherwise provide appropriate database security for the Central Repository.

 (v) The Company shall endeavor to join the FS-ISAC and comparable bodies as the Operating Committee may determine.